VersutianFederation/welcomers_guild/README.md

-# recruitment
+# Welcomers' Guild
-Resources and data for recruitment
+Resources and data for the Welcomers' Guild